Kotzebue, Alaska: 20th century

 In 1958, Kotzebue Air Force Station was completed.
 The radar site would be operated by on-site personnel until its deactivation in 1983 and the subsequent demolition of most of the station's structures.
 The radome continues to operate, but is now mostly unattended.

 In 1990, the German drama film Salmonberries starring k.d. lang was mostly shot in Kotzebue.

-In 1997, three 66-kw wind turbines were installed in Kotzebue, creating the northernmost wind farm in the United States.
+In 1997, three 66-kW wind turbines were installed in Kotzebue, creating the northernmost wind farm in the United States.
 Today, the wind farm consists of 19 turbines, including two 900 kW EWT turbines.
-The total installed capacity has reached 3-MW, displacing approximately 250,000 gallons of diesel fuel every year.
+The total installed capacity has reached 3 MW, displacing approximately 250,000 gallons of diesel fuel every year.

 21st century

 On September 2, 2015, U.S. President Barack Obama gave a speech on global warming in Kotzebue, becoming the first sitting president to visit a site north of the Arctic Circle.

 Since 2016, the United States Coast Guard has deployed MH-60 Jayhawk helicopters to Kotzebue from the beginning of July to the end of October as part of Operation Arctic Shield.

 In 2017, the city received an All-America City award from the National Civic League.

 On December 3, 2018, Mike Dunleavy was sworn in as the 12th governor of Alaska in Kotzebue's high school gymnasium after inclement weather thwarted his plan to hold the ceremony in Noorvik.

 In November 2023, ProPublica and Anchorage Daily News released an investigative report of domestic abuse and potential murders in Kotzebue involving six indigenous women who had dated Mayor Clement Richards Sr's three sons, resulting in a total of 16 charges that were ultimately dismissed by local prosecutors or received minimum sentences by local judicial magistrates.
 While a state medical examiner stated for one of the women that there were "signs of strangulation", the local police eventually closed the case as suicide.
-In January 2024, the police released a statement saying they would not be re-opening the case, with their timeline of events in the statement contradicting events that occurred just after the woman's death.
+In January 2024, the police released a statement saying they would not be reopening the case, with their timeline of events in the statement contradicting events that occurred just after the woman's death.
 The city police said the other case of strangulation on the Mayor's property was referred to state investigators, though the Alaska Department of Public Safety said no such case was ever given to them.